noelmace/web-on-fire/README.md

 # :fire: The Web is On FIRE :fire:

+## :warning: DEPRECATION NOTICE :warning:

+**This project has been deprecated in favor of [FullWeb.dev](https://github.com/fullwebdev/fullwebdev)**

+- docs and subprojects (i.e. packages) have been migrated to the [fullwebdev/fullwebdev](https://github.com/fullwebdev/fullwebdev) repository
+- submodules are not updated anymore

+##

 The FIRE safety kit for everyone!

 Learn the best new capabilities of the modern web without burning out!